Smocking: Methods

+While smocking may be done in simple gridded patterns, such as with the cable and stem stitches, smocking is also done in many sophisticated patterns.
+More complex stitches include variations of the honeycomb stitch, which may be used to make 'flowerettes' in the smocking.
+These stitches are all most often finished off with a Smocker's Knot technique.

 Organizations

 Smocking organizations and groups include the Smocking Arts Guild of America (SAGA), the Smocking Arts Guild of NSW, and the Embroiderers' Guild of America.
 The V and A East Storehouse in London has many examples of smocking that can be viewed upon request.